"Your Doctor is Spying on You": An Analysis of Data Practices in Mobile Healthcare Applications: Background

 \section{Background}

 Security and privacy in mobile applications are critical, particularly in open ecosystems like Android, where platforms such as Google Play allow unrestricted app publication~\cite{das2024design,saka2024evaluating,kishnani2023assessing,kishnani2024towards,kishnani2024dual,kishnani2022privacy,neupane2022data}.
-While this openness fosters innovation, it also introduces risks of security flaws, privacy breaches, and regulatory noncompliance~\cite{Backes2016}.
+While this openness fosters innovation, it also introduces risks of security flaws, privacy breaches, and regulatory noncompliance~\cite{taylor2016quantifying}.
 These risks are amplified in healthcare apps that handle PHI and are subject to strict legal and ethical standards.
-Pham et al.~\cite{Pham2019} investigated privacy issues in mHealth apps but analyzed a limited sample and overlooked user experience aspects.
-Other studies have examined runtime behaviors, usability, and permission misuse~\cite{marky2020don,Backes2016}, yet none have simultaneously considered undeclared permissions, cryptographic weaknesses, and user concerns in healthcare.
+Sun et al.~\cite{sun2020oat} studied attack detection and integrity in healthcare embedded systems.
+Other studies have examined runtime behaviors, usability, and permission misuse~\cite{marky2020don,taylor2016quantifying}, yet none have simultaneously considered undeclared permissions, cryptographic weaknesses, and user concerns in healthcare.
 This study addresses that gap.